MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-aus-nzl-electronic-invoices.md

 ## Issue electronic invoices

-When you've completed all the required configuration steps, you can generate and submit electronic invoices for posted invoices.
+When you've completed all the required configuration steps, you can generate electronic invoices for posted invoices.
 For more information about how to generate electronic invoices, see [Issue electronic invoices in Finance and Supply chain management](e-invoicing-issuing-electronic-invoices-finance-supply-chain-management.md).

 You can inquire about the results of the submission at **Organization administration** \> **Periodic** \> **Electronic documents** \> **Electronic document submission log**).